dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 ;;
 v)  verbose="true"
 ;;
-?)  die "unknown option or missing arument; see -h for usage" 2 ;;
+?)  die "unknown option or missing argument; see -h for usage" 2 ;;
 esac
 done